 Hiking Trail Description

-The Ashokan Quarry Trail is a brand new, short, but highly entertaining hike most people will be able to do in under an hour.
+The Ashokan Quarry Trail is a new, short and highly entertaining hike most people will be able to do in under an hour.
 It’s so varied in terms of terrain, flora, views and ruins, it’s a hit with younger hikers, too.

 This trail was built by the Catskill Mountain Club and the NYC DEP, with support from the Ashokan Watershed Stream Management Program.
 More info on the Catskill Mountain Club’s page.

-(You can see the exact topographic location of the trailhead at the bottom of this page.)
+You can see the exact topographic location of the lot at the bottom of this page.